guigrpa/storyboard/packages/storyboard/README.md

 #### User authentication

-You can add prevent unauthorised access to your logs via a listener option:
+You can add prevent unauthorized access to your logs via a listener option:

 ```js
 addListener(wsServerListener, {